 Phone numbers to be used are (08) 8285 2899 (select 1. racing) or (08) 8285 0732 (direct racing ext.).

 For after hour’s scratchings (Saturday’s, Sunday’s & Public Holidays); the above numbers can be used between 8.00am and 9.00am on the day of the meeting.

-Please note that driver changes or scratchings are NOT to be left on the HRSA Office after Hours Message Service or sent by FAX.
+Please note that driver changes or scratchings are NOT to be left on the HRSA Office after Hours Message Service.

 NOTE: The mobile numbers are NOT a general inquiry or information service.